Mansiiiiiiiiiiiiiiiii/Flipkart-clone/README.md

 ## Credits

-This clone was created by [Your Name].
+This clone was created by Mansi Kumari.

 Feel free to explore and modify the code as needed.
 Happy shopping!